spinnaker/spinnaker.github.io/guides/user/canary/judge/index.md

 similar the canary is to the baseline.
 This score is calculated as the ratio of "Pass" metrics out of the total number of metrics.

-For example, if 9 of 10 metrics are classified as “Pass” the score is 90%.
+For example, if 9 of 10 metrics are classified as “Pass,” the score is 90%.
 The threshold score for overall canary pass, marginal, or fail is

-While there are more complex scoring methodologies, we bias toward techniques that are simple to interpret and understand; understanding why a decision was made is important to the success of Automated Canary Analysis.
+While there are more complex scoring methodologies, the default judge (NetflixACAJudge) is biased toward techniques that are simple to interpret and understand; understanding why a decision was made is important to the success of Automated Canary Analysis.